 Virtual offices, job sharing, and other organizational shifts offer convenience, reduce overhead costs, and contribute to job satisfaction.

 They also pose new challenges when it comes to managing distributed workforces.

-Depending on how widely your team is scattered, you may be learning to overcome time and language barriers, coping with data accessibility issues, and expending energy bemoaning lack of team unity.
+Depending on how widely your team is scattered, you may be learning to overcome time and language barriers, coping with data accessibility issues, and expending energy bemoaning the lack of team unity.

 Such monumental challenges leave team members feeling disengaged and disconnected, affecting your ability to get everyone on the same page and invested in the success of your enterprise.

 Diverse work environments flourish when they’re supported by a culture of innovation that allows room for experimentation, tolerates failure, and encourages a certain level of autonomy that’s tempered with individual accountability.

 Such organizations are better equipped to learn from setbacks, and remain resilient in times of upheaval, and weather change.